flakjakk/working-band/docs/source/phase3.rst

 It's time for the sound check.

 Pick an easy song to play - one where everyone has a go ie. all the vox are used, and the guitarists play a solo each.
-Someone should be out front to listen to the overall ound.
+Someone should be out front to listen to the overall sound.
 Use this diagram as a basis for the balancing of the various instruments:

 .. image:: images/volume-distribution.jpg
    :width: 600px
    :alt: volume distribution

+The relationships depicted should be held to as a general rule of thumb.
+You will find if you deviate too far from this arrangement that the whole foh sound goes out of whack.

+Play enough of the song to get an idea whether:

+	- the stage volume is not too loud, and
+	- everyone can hear the vocals

+Adjust the monitors accordingly, bearing in mind that a too-loud stage volume will badly upset the balance on the PA.
+In other words: Try to keep the stage volume down by turning guitars down instead of turning the monitors up.

 Kit
 ---